 According to Pakes, in galleries and museums, ‘the ephemerality of performance appears disruptive of presentational and arts economic conventions’ (2020, p.
 108).
 For example, when live performances were placed on hold throughout the pandemic, their shift to web platforms highlighted the importance of audience interaction.
 Tamara Chu’s The Roads We Walk Together is an online performance gallery only accessible between the hours of 5pm and 5am Pacific Time.
 It serves as an immersive archive of the dancers’ online experiences in the form of recorded, filmed, and photographed movement narratives (Chu 2021).
 Its digital existence mimics the experience of walking into a gallery because of how each vignette shifts with a click or a scroll.
 At one point, it existed as a video installation at 1065 Mission St. in San Francisco, further hybridizing a chemical reaction of sorts between dance and new media.

 This work perhaps falls under the terms of ‘avant-garde practice’ or in Pakes’ terms, ‘on-going experiments’ (2020, p.
 110) that aren’t necessarily choreographic spectacles or merely works whose sole purpose is to entertain or feed audience members (p.
 101).
-And it reclassifies the role of the author in works such as those which are presented here.
+And it reclassifies the role of the author in a work, such as those which are presented here.

 Early twentieth century ‘movement practitioners explored the effect of natural environments and elements on the experience of performing and viewing dance,’ (Pakes 2020, p.
 112) including Anna Halprin who gave dancers tasks based on the challenges presented by the outdoors.
 Choreographer and field-researcher, Jennifer Monson’s A Field Guide to iLANDing: scores for researching urban ecologies is a collection of score methods for interacting with one’s surroundings using the body.
 Her company, iLAND: Interdisciplinary Laboratory for Art Nature and Dance, houses a variety of interdisciplinary projects in relationship to nature and places importance on the community-based aspect of each mode of engagement.
 The scores are participatory, they ask for listening but also action.
 In this nature, they are effortlessly collaborative, they require a give and take that is often associated with the flurries upon treetops and the pull of the sea.